European Society of Gynecological Oncology (ESGO) Congress 2026

 Unmet need and clinical context

-• Serous endometrial cancer represents only 10% of cases but accounts for over 40%–50% of deaths, highlighting a disproportionate burden and urgent need for new therapies.
+• Serous endometrial cancer, though only 10% of cases, accounts for over 40–50% of deaths and recurrences, highlighting a major unmet need.

-• Standard second- and third-line therapies yield response rates around 15%, making the observed efficacy of ACR-368 particularly notable.
+• Standard second- and third-line therapies yield response rates around 15% and PFS of ~3.4 months, making the observed efficacy of ACR-368 highly significant.

-• IO after IO is not supported by data or reimbursement, reinforcing the need for alternative agents like ACR-368 in recurrent settings.
+• IO after IO is not supported by data or reimbursement, reinforcing the need for novel agents in recurrent disease.

 Partial view of Summaries dataset, powered by Quartr API